CiwPython/Ciw/docs/Tutorial-II/tutorial_v.rst

     ... )

 Notice the arrival distributions:
-18 cold food arrivals per hour is equivalent to :code:`0.3` per minute; 12 hot food arrivals per hour is equivalent to :code:`0.2` per minute; and we want no arrivals to occur at the Till.
+18 cold food arrivals per hour is equivalent to :code:`0.3` per minute; 12 hot food arrivals per hour is equivalent to :code:`0.2` per minute; and we want no new arrivals to occur at the Till.

 Notice the service distributions: an average cold food service time of 1 minute is equivalent to a rate of 1/1 = :code:`1` service per minute; an average hot food service time of 2.5 minutes is equivalent to 1/2.5 = :code:`0.4` services per minute; and an average till service time of 2 minutes is equivalent to :code:`0.5` services per minute.